jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 ## Secure Shell

 The internet and networks were developed in a day and age where trust was implied and limited to large institutions.
 The need for security or encryption of data sent over a network was not appearent.
 But as the ability to access data grew and the need to remotely access systems accross untrusted networks became a reality the ```rsh``` remote shell was no longer viable.
-SSH or Secure Shell became a reality in 1994 introduced by the security focused OpenBSD project and quickly adopted universally across Unix, Linux, and now even Microsoft Windows.
-(Add link here to announcement)
+SSH or Secure Shell became a reality in 1999, appearing first in OpenBSD 2.6, introduced by the security focused OpenBSD project and quickly adopted universally across Unix, Linux, and now even Microsoft Windows.
+In fact [Microsoft was the first ever gold-level sponsor of the OpenBSD project](https://undeadly.org/cgi?action=article&sid=20150708134520 "Microsoft was the first ever gold-level sponsor of the OpenBSD project").

 > You can access SSH from the command line via typing: ```ssh -V```